areotwister/Master_Vorbereitung/Rechnerarchitektur/slides_with_undertitle/Computer-Architecture-Chapter-2-2022-11-08-slide-33-to-46.md

 <!-- - `0:54:15`: oh. -->
 - `0:54:16`: okay so and because of this frame pointer thing actually this as i didn't check i didn't did anybody pay attention we could look at the video later but but i thought they did **there should have been sixty four** re was it was sixty four **because i omitted the frame pointer this is not legal code anymore** this third incense rate like the the you see.
 - ![new_36](./_Computer-Architecture-Chapter-2-2022-11-08-slide-33-to-46_imgs/new_00:54:34_0011.png)
-- `0:54:35`: the different levels of legal legal code as an end **omitting the frame pointer breaks certain things...** very like the **debugging is for instance not possible anymore** and so **for this debugging you would need to require sixty four** so i didn't pay attention but su nodding so this was sixty four.
+- `0:54:35`: the **different levels of legal code** as an end **omitting the frame pointer breaks certain things...** very like the **debugging is for instance not possible anymore** and so **for this debugging you would need to require sixty four** so i didn't pay attention but su nodding so this was sixty four.
 <!-- - `0:54:53`: but nowadays i don't need to save this the this thing which from yates not on the slights but but otherwise this is almost the same code solve so we could go through this now but but but maybe it's better for you to do you do this or cell-free the checkout you can also delete of course on godwit executive with the way i did sudo need to install it locally but. -->
 # ==============0:55:00==============
 <!-- - `0:55:13`: it's like cool if you can run the risk wife code on your own machine. -->